TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 used by TYPO3 for the management of the Versioning and the Workspaces.
 If they are not needed, they may be omitted.

-All fields but `uid` and `pid` are optional.
+All fields except `uid` and `pid` are optional.
-However, we highly recommend creating the fields `deleted`, `hidden`, `fe_group`, `starttime` and
+However, we highly recommend to create the fields `deleted`, `hidden`, `fe_group`, `starttime` and
-`endtime` additionally to ensure the access control.
+`endtime` to enable proper access control.
 If the Domain Objects are multi-lingual the fields `sys_language_uid`, `l18n_parent`, `l18n_diffsource` are essential.